 - Annie Sloan clear wax and dark wax for the finish

 - New knobs for the drawers that added colour to the cupboard transformation and matched the inside.

 How I did the cupboard transformation

-I love this craft/cocktail cupboard.
-I love the curved glass doors which show off the bright colour inside.
+The thing I love about this craft/cocktail cupboard is the curved glass doors, which show off the bright colour inside.
 I love the fact that my colourful craft supplies are visible through the glass.
 I can show off my washi tapes on their holder along with my sloe gin collection.
-I think is great that my craft supplies have pride of place in such a classy looking cabinet rather than confined to some more practical but ugly craft storage cupboard.
+My craft supplies now have pride of place in such a classy looking cabinet rather than confined to some more practical but ugly craft storage cupboard.

 I had some of the Annie Sloan graphite paint left.
 Instead of lime green this time I combined it with gold for a fun Pineapple stenciled table upcycle.